 Here’s what Dale Earnhardt Jr. said in updating his health, NASCAR future

-But there also were positives as Earnhardt discussed his recovery process, as Dr. Micky Collins gave details on Junior’s treatment and progress.
+However, there were also positives as Earnhardt discussed his recovery process, and Dr. Micky Collins gave details on Junior’s treatment and progress.
 As a car owner, Rick Hendrick spoke of his affection for Earnhardt, not just as an employee but also as a family member.
 Here are comments, edited for brevity, by Earnhardt in his Sunday media conference.
 “All the stuff and hard work we are doing are paying off.
-It’s certainly fun to be here at the racetrack and to be able to see the team and be in this atmosphere that you get so used to being in a week in and week out.
+It’s certainly fun to be here at the racetrack, see the team, and be in this atmosphere that you get so used to being in a week-in and week-out.
 I’m happy to be here today.
 I’m getting good exercise as we speak.

 “It has been an exciting experience, and I’ve learned a tonne.
-I have a lot of respect for Micky and his group, and the direction they are giving me is really working.
-“I struggled with my eyes for a while and I’m starting to see improvements there which I was thrilled to wake up one day and feel a difference and start to see improvement there.
-Riding in a car or walking to gain stability is starting to improve, which was a major relief for me because that was probably the most difficult thing to deal with.
+I greatly respect Micky and his group, and the direction they are giving me is working.
+“I struggled with my eyes for a while, and I’m starting to see improvements there.
+I was thrilled to wake up one day, feel a difference, and start seeing improvement there.
+Riding in a car or walking to gain stability is starting to improve, which was a major relief because that was probably the most difficult thing to deal with.
 My balance is miles better than it was when I first went to see Micky World Scoop.
 “It’s been a good experience, and I’m looking forward to getting well and definitely on the right track.”

 MORE: Ricky Craven has doubts | Amy Reimann, Junior’s angel